muffag/patchage/patches/README.md

 # Patches

 Patches get applied to existing repositories.
-A patch must always contain a `manifest.json` in the following format:
+A patch must always contain a `manifest.json` and may contain a `package.json` which gets merged with the existing `package.json` in the target directory.

+**Example `manifest.json`**

 ```json
 {